Frequently Asked Questions

 12) What are professional meetings?

 There are a wide variety of professional meetings, conferences, and conventions that veterinary related associations conduct each year.
 DVM students are invited to attend these meetings and may be eligible to get credit for their attendance.
-Students must follow the Professional Meeting Guidelines set forth in the selective catalog in order to receive credit for their attendance at a professional meeting.
+Students must follow the Professional Meeting Guidelines set forth here in order to receive credit for their attendance at a professional meeting.

 13) What is an extramural experience?